Rjpdude/redux-pods/README.md

 ## Action handlers

-A set of action handlers can be created through a state's `actions` method.
-The action handlers can then be imported and called from anywhere in your application.
+Action handlers can be created trough either `action` or `actionSet`, to create single action handlers or a set of multiple.
+They can then be imported and called from anywhere in your application.

 ```ts
 const account = state({